Swhag/Weather-App/README.md

 ### Description

-Simple weather Web App build using HTML/CSS/JavaScript.<br>
-Utilized JavaScript Async/Await function, API fetch calls and DOM manipulation.
+This is a straightforward weather web application developed using HTML, CSS, and JavaScript.
+Users can toggle between imperial and metric systems and select different locations. utilized JavaScript Async/Await function, OpenWeatherMap API calls, and DOM manipulation techniques.

 ## Features